hnguye01/6306two/ReadMe.md

 ## Contents
 * [CodeBook] - contains a codebook for the project
+  - case2 - full codes of the project
+  - case2_I - Project Descriptions
 * [Presentations] - My Final Presentation Slides

 ## Author